semperton/events/README.md

 ## Adding listeners

-Listeners are added with an event class or interface name, a listener callback and an optional priority value (default is 0).
+Listeners are added with an event class or interface name, a listener callback and an optional priority value (default is 0, negative values allowed).
 The listener callback can be any PHP callable and should accept only one argument - the event object.
 ```php
 use Semperton\Events\ListenerProvider;